THE CENTRE FOR REGIONAL AND URBAN INNOVATION AND STATISTICAL EXPLORATION

 One of our key functions at CRUISE is to analyse and disseminate existing statistical data and develop new databases and indicators that would augment the information provision role of Statistics South Africa.
 CRUISE designs and integrates selected spatial data sets from various public, private, and non-governmental institutions required for responsive policy formulation and economic development initiatives.
 Decision makers are capacitated to apply and interpret data within the context of policy formulation.

-CRUISE has been offering a taught Master’s programme in Urban and Regional Science since 2011 but from 2015 Urban and Regional Planning has been added to its portfolio.
-CRUISE’s Planning programme is designed to deliver practice ready professionals with appropriate applied knowledge for Africa but it is also has a strong first world focus aimed at bridging the historical divide in urban planning between the developed and developing worlds.
+Since 2015 Urban and Regional Planning has been added to CRUISE’s programme portfolio.
+This programme is designed to deliver practice ready professionals with appropriate applied knowledge for Africa but it is also has a strong first world focus aimed at bridging the historical divide in urban planning between the developed and developing worlds.
 Through it rigorous quantitative and qualitative research CRUISE provides excellent research opportunities to a wide range of students internationally.
+CRUISE is currently actively working towards the accreditation of the programe with SACPLAN, the professional governing body of the profession.

 A unique set of composite development indices have been developed for South Africa combining demographic, economic and social indicators from censuses and household surveys.
 Separate indexes were developed for urban and rural areas which include growth, economic and social variables within municipalities and comparative indices between municipalities.
 The current DIFs cover the following years: 1996, 2001, 2003, 2004, 2005, 2006, 2007 and 2011.
 Steps are currently being taken to expand the DIF to cover other parts of Africa.